Fundamental Approach on Corporate Governance

 Matters Deliberated by the Board of Directors

-In the Board of Directors meeting for the fiscal year ending March 2025, we deliberated and decided on important matters such as budget, financial statements, significant organizational and personnel issues, investment and financing projects, important contracts, transfer of subsidiary shares, and important matters related to sustainability, all following laws, articles of incorporation, and Board of Directors regulations.
+In the Board of Directors Meetings for the fiscal year ended March 2025, we deliberated and decided on important matters such as budget, financial statements, significant organizational and personnel issues, investment and financing projects, important contracts, acquisition and disposal of treasury stock, and important matters related to sustainability, all following laws, articles of incorporation, and Board of Directors regulations.
 We have reviewed financial statements, the status of directors’ duties, and important matters related to compliance on the monthly basis.
 Additionally, we received reports from the Investment Committee and the Sustainability Committee, and held abundant discussions.

 Evaluation on the Effectiveness Regarding the Board of Directors

-To further enhance the effectiveness of the Board of Directors, we analyze and evaluate the effectiveness of the Board of Directors every year and disclose an overview of the results.
+To further enhance the effectiveness of the Board of Directors, we have been analyzing and evaluating the effectiveness of the Board of Directors every year since FY3/2018 and disclose an overview of its procedures and results.
 A summary of the evaluation of the effectiveness of the Board of Directors for the fiscal year ended March 31, 2025 is provided below.

 Process for Evaluating the Effectiveness of the Board of Directors